SolidWallOfCode/libswoc/doc/code/Scalar.en.rst

 Arithmetic
 ==========

 Arithmetic with scalars is based on the idea that a scalar represents its value.
-This value retains the scalar type for conversion checking but otherwise acts as the value.
+An instance retains the scalar type for conversion checking but otherwise acts as the value.
 This makes using scalar instances as integral arguments to other functions simple.
 For instance consider following the definition.